 Check out our book reviews on Amazon!

-She has been featured in national publications and on- air with New York Times, NY Daily News, Elle Magazine, U.S. News and World Report, Self Magazine, Estate Planning Magazine, ABC News Radio, Daily Finance (AOL), and the Divorce Financial Analyst Journal.
-She is a founding member of The Center for Integrated Divorce, an Austin, Texas based network of mediators and other consultative professionals in divorce.
-She is a trained family law mediator and a trained financial neutral for collaborative divorce cases and a member of Collaborative Divorce Texas.
+Pam has been featured in national publications and on- air with New York Times, NY Daily News, Elle Magazine, U.S. News and World Report, Self Magazine, Estate Planning Magazine, ABC News Radio, Daily Finance (AOL), and the Divorce Financial Analyst Journal.
+Pam is also a former Executive Committee Board Member of the Association of Divorce Financial Planners (ADFP) and is the current host of the organization’s monthly Western Support and Development call.
+She is a trained family law mediator and a trained financial neutral for collaborative divorce cases.

 She holds an MBA from the McCombs School of Business at The University of Texas at Austin.
-She has worked as an investment banker, specializing in middle-market lending and private equity in New York, served as executive director of high-yield bonds in for an elite firm in London, and taught graduate-level investment management courses for several years at her alma mater.
+She has worked as an investment banker, specializing in middle-market lending and private equity in New York, served as executive director of high-yield bonds in for an elite firm in London, and taught graduate-level investment management courses for several years at The University of Texas at Austin.
 Most recently, Pam was recognized as a Finalist for Austin Woman Magazine’s Woman’s Way Business Awards and a Nominee for both Austin Business Journal’s Profiles in Power and Investment News’ Women to Watch.